Mexico City to Puerto Vallarta: 4 Absolute Best Ways to Travel

 Keep in mind that flight prices to Puerto Vallarta vary depending on seasonality, demand, and the day of the week you choose to travel.

-Skyscanner is an excellent tool for finding cheap flights based on locating the most affordable months and days to travel.
-You can use the monthly view to identify the cheapest month to travel and then analyze the flight prices on different days of the month.
+You can use the monthly view to identify the least expensive month to travel and then analyze the flight prices on different days of the month.
 This feature makes it easy to spot price trends and plan your travels accordingly!

 Airport transportation in Puerto Vallarta

-Alternatively, you can book an airport transfer in advance using GetTransfer and a driver will meet you at arrivals to take you to your accommodation.
+Or, book an airport transfer in advance with GetTransfer, which is a very dependable and highly rated service.
+A driver will meet you at arrivals to take you to your accommodation.

-Mexico has a robust long-haul bus system that covers the entire country.
-Even though the journey will be long, you can hop on a bus in Mexico City and travel all the way to Puerto Vallarta.
+Mexico has a robust toll-road system.
+I’ve traveled the entirety of Mexico in a cost-effective rental car.
+Even though the journey will be long, you can rent an inexpensive rental car in Mexico City and travel all the way to Puerto Vallarta.

 The journey from CDMX to Vallarta is about 850km, and the bus trip will take 12 to 14 hours.